-Did you know that if your Florida home forecloses, the lender can still pursue you for their losses with a deficiency judgement?
+Did you know that if your Florida home forecloses, the lender can be granted a deficiency judgment and pursue you for their losses?

 If you are facing foreclosure in Florida, your best bet to avoid a deficiency judgment is with a short sale.

-The short sale approval letter must specifically spell out that the lender is waiving their right to try collect the deficiency.
-When the approval is reached, if the terms are not to your approval, you will have the ability to renegotiate these terms.
-As your short sale agent, I always seek to have the short sale approved at terms most beneficial to you - which would be to settle the account in full and have the balance forgiven.
+As your short sale agent, I always seek to have the short sale approved at terms most beneficial to you - which would be to settle the account in full and have the deficiency balance forgiven.

-Is this ALWAYS possible?
-No - not always.
-There are some very rare situations in which the lender(s) will not waive their right to pursue a deficiency and then it will be your decision whether to go through with the short sale or not.
+There are some very rare situations in which the lender(s) will not waive their right to pursue a deficiency and then it will be your decision whether to proceed with the short sale or not.

-A short sale is not a perfect solution 100% of the time, but it is almost always the most beneficial one.
-A short sale negotiated by an experienced agent is your best chance of settling your mortgage debt on your terms, preventing a foreclosure and having the deficiency balance forgiven.
+A short sale negotiated by an experienced agent is your best chance of settling your Florida mortgage debt on your terms, preventing a foreclosure and having the deficiency balance forgiven.

 I can't recommend Minna enough for a short sale!
 She eased my mind during the entire process and followed through 100% from day 1 to the closing.
 She and Jaime handled everything flawlessly.
 I am so grateful to Minna and Jaime for all that they did to help us through this process.